modus-continens/docs/src/foundations.md

 The subtree `a("development")` of the two trees is shared; it is only built once.

+## Datalog

 Datalog is a specific kind of Horn clauses with specific semantics.
-To use Modus, the knowledge of Datalog is not required.
-However, to understand the semantics of Modus precisely, it is recommended to consult the following article:
+A good overview of Datalog is given in the following article:

 _What You Always Wanted to Know About Datalog (And Never Dared to Ask)_<br>
 Stefano Ceri, Georg Gottlob, Letizia Tanca<br>